SpaceX launch tonight: Everything to know about the Starlink launch from Cape Canaveral

 It's launch day!

-SpaceX is targeting an 11:01 p.m.
-EST Falcon 9 rocket from Launch Complex 40 at Cape Canaveral Space Force Station.
+SpaceX is targeting a window from 11 p.m. overnight to 3:31 a.m.
+EST Tuesday to launch a Falcon 9 rocket from Launch Complex 40 at Cape Canaveral Space Force Station, navigational warnings indicate.

-The Falcon 9 will deploy a batch of 23 Starlink internet satellites, which are packed inside the 230-foot rocket's payload fairing.
-If delays arise, backup launch opportunities are available until 2:59 a.m.
-EST Wednesday.
+The Falcon 9 will deploy a batch of Starlink internet satellites, which are packed inside the payload fairings atop the 230-foot rocket.

 No local sonic booms are expected.
 After soaring skyward along a southeastern trajectory, the rocket's first-stage booster will target landing aboard a drone ship out at sea 8½ minutes after liftoff.